 1/4 teaspoon Turmeric and salt to taste.

-Serve with the homemade flatbread of your Indian-style cuisine or as a dip with Back to NATURE Multigrain Flax crackers!
-DEEElicious...
+Serve with the homemade flatbread of your Indian-style cuisine or as a dip with Back to Nature Multigrain Flax crackers!
+Delicious...